best places to live in Fort Myers Florida

 Shell Point

-Different category.
 Lifecare community on the water near Sanibel.
-For the buyer who wants to age in place with full medical care available on the property.
+For the buyer who wants to age in place with full medical care on the property.
 Premium pricing reflects the lifecare model.

 The Forest